geerlingguy/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-This set of playbooks was originally cloned from [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks), and basically installs all the software I use on my Mac for web and software development.
-Well, all the software I can get without using the Mac App Store, which can't be scripted.
+This set of playbooks is roughly based on [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks), and installs and configures all the software I use on my Mac for web and software development, as well as my preferred settings for OS X. Some things in OS X are difficult to get scripted (notably, the Mac App Store in general), so I still have some manual installation steps, but at least it's all documented here.

-This is very much a work in progress, and is mostly a means for me to document my current Mac's setup.
-I'll be adding settings and packages to this set of playbooks.
+This is a work in progress, and is mostly a means for me to document my current Mac's setup.
+I'll be adding settings and packages to this set of playbooks over time.

-**Caveat**: This set of playbooks is not meant to be a great example of Ansible best practices.
-I just want to wrap my Mac's configuration in Ansible so I can quickly bring up a new development Mac without having to restore from a Time Machine backup.
+**Caveat**: This set of playbooks is not meant to be an example of Ansible best practices.
+I just want to wrap my Mac's configuration in Ansible so I can quickly install all the available development tools I use and need for my development purposes.

 *See also*: [Battleschool](http://spencer.gibb.us/blog/2014/02/03/introducing-battleschool), which looks like it's aiming to be a more general solution than what I've built here.
 (It may be a better option if you don't want to fork this repo and hack it for your own workstation...).

 ## Installation

-  1. Clone this repository somewhere.
+  1. Clone this repository somewhere on your local drive.
   2. [Install Ansible](https://devopsu.com/guides/ansible-mac-osx.html).
   3. Run `ansible-playbook main.yml --ask-sudo-pass`.